batate/elixir-pipes/README.md

 Sometimes, you need to compose functions with a different strategy.
 Say your functions use Erlang-style APIs.
 You might have functions that return `{:ok, value}` or `{:error, value}`.
 Then, the pipe operator might make things difficult.
 After you receive an `error` code, you probably want the pipe to stop.

+Elixir-Pipes allows you to specify a strategy, in one concise space, that you can then apply to all segments in an Elixir pipe.
+This capibility will help you compose many different types of functions.
+How many times have you wanted to:

+- compose a pipe that uses some variation of a function call like  `[1, 2, 3] |> add(1) |> times(2)` ?
+- halt the execution of a pipe on error?
+- tease nils to empty strings, without changing your original funcions?
+- transform exceptions to Erlang-style `{:error, x}` tuples?

+The recipes are all there waiting for you.

 ## Getting Started

 All you need to do to get started is to add the project to your mix file as a dependency.
 Then, when you want to use the macros, you'll simply use it: